LiquidLife86/Remnant-II-AAM-Installer/README.md

 # Instructions:

 1. Unzip the the AMM and put all of the contents into the AMM folder.
+Will look like below.

 ![image](https://github.com/user-attachments/assets/f2a19a16-6ce8-4965-8eff-2511668966f0)

 2. Unzip the Summonable Traits and put the folder in the Mods folder.
+Will look like below.

 ![image](https://github.com/user-attachments/assets/627c7389-92ea-45d7-a5ef-e3768f5a59bf)